 More Information About Cestrum

-Cestrum likes sunny conditions and typical garden soil.
+Cestrum plants like sunny conditions and typical garden soil.
+The common name 'jessamine' is derived from 'jasmine' due to the fragrant flowers.
 Make sure to plant the fragrant cestrums in a location where you can enjoy their night-time perfume as it wafts through the summer air.
-Sadly, the flowers are odorless during the day.
+Sadly, the cestrum flowers are odorless during the day.
 Flowering begins in early summer and lasts for months until stopped by cold temperatures.
-Cestrum species prefer hot weather and north of zone 7 they are best used as annuals or container plants.
-When you are ready to buy cestrum for your sun garden, check out our online offering of perennial cestrum for sale.
+Cestrum species prefer hot weather and north of Zone 7 they are best used as annuals or container plants.